 If your emergency fund yields you less than inflation, you are actually losing money every year.
 In most countries, saving accounts have lower interest rates than inflation.
 This is almost always the case.

 If you really want an emergency fund, there is nothing you can do about this cost.
 But maybe you do not need one.
 Or maybe you need a smaller one than you think?

 There is another cost related to emergency fund: The Temptation.
 You may be tempted to use that money lying in your emergency account.
 This should not happen to frugal and responsible people.
 But this is something that may happen.
 You may think that it is a good place to take money for that brand new TV you wanted ;)

 Do you really need an emergency fund?

 You may not need an emergency fund as much as you think.
 Or at least, you may not need it to be as big as you think.
-There are a lot of people living very well without an emergency fund.
-I may get some dislikes from this section, but I think it is important to know about it :)
+There are a lot of people living very well without one I may get some dislikes from this section.
+But I think it is important to know about it!